workshop-maybe/sk01-leave-your-mark/README.md

-# sk01-leave-your-mark
+# Starter Kit 001 Leave Your Mark
-Navigate GitHub and leave your mark!
+Navigate GitHub and leave your mark.